image_pdfimage_print

 What Virtual Volumes and Virtual Partitions Are Capable Of

 Partitions and volumes serve as logical separations in data storage systems, enabling complex organization and control services.
-Their importance becomes even more pronounced in virtualized environments.
+Their importance becomes even more pronounced in virtualized and containerized environments.

 Data deduplication, the process of eliminating duplicate copies of data within a volume or storage system, is an extremely common challenge.
 Although it may seem straightforward, deduplication and compression are actually very hard especially considering traditional physical limitations on storage capacity.